EURO GOVT-Spanish ratings cut drives bond yields to 6 pct

 The scale of the region’s debt problems were highlighted by S&P’s head of European ratings, Moritz Kraemer, who said there were downside risks to almost all euro zone sovereign ratings.

-Italy’s borrowing costs rose to 5.84 percent at a sale of 10-year bonds on Friday - their highest since January - but the amount sold was close to the maximum 6.25 billion euros Italy had indicated it hoped to raise.
+Nevertheless, Italy was able to negotiate a potentially tricky bond sale with the minimum of fuss, selling 5.95 billion euros of BTPs and avoiding the poor show of demand that some had feared following the deterioration in sentiment.

-“To sum up, at least no further bad news, nothing to provide further fuel to the sell-off we have had in periphery paper this morning,” Michael Leister, strategist at DZ Bank, said.
+“To sum up, at least no further bad news, nothing to provide further fuel to the sell-off we have had in periphery paper this morning,” said Michael Leister, strategist at DZ Bank.

-The 10-year Italian bond yield hit a session-high of 5.78 percent earlier but by late European trading was up only slightly on the day at 5.65 percent.
+The 10-year Italian bond yield rose 14 bps in early trade to hit 5.78 percent - its highest level since the beginning of February.
+It was last trading at 5.74 percent as the smooth auction took some of the heat out of the selloff.

-German Bund futures settled 22 ticks lower on the day at 140.70, having earlier hit a record high of 141.38.
+German Bund futures rallied to a record high 141.38 as investors sought out low-risk assets, but retreated after the Italian auction to stand 4 ticks higher at 140.96.